Senior Congress leader GS Bali passes away after prolonged illness

 His son Raghubir Singh Bali informed about the Congress leader’s death on social media and said Bali passed away at AIIMS Delhi where he was undergoing treatment for the last few days.

-Bali’s mortal remains will be brought to Nagrota in Kangra district of Himachal Pradesh by air ambulance where his cremation will be held on Sunday.
+Bali’s mortal remains will be brought to his hometown Nagrota in Kangra district of Himachal Pradesh by air ambulance where his cremation will be held on Sunday.

 Bali had first contested elections on Congress ticket in 1998 after which he retained the seat till 2017 for four consecutive terms and he also remained Transport minister till 2017 after he was given the portfolio in 2003.

-Bali was appointed incharge for bypolls to the Mandi parliamentary constituency but he became ill after which he was admitted to AIIMS for further medical treatment.
+Bali was appointed in charge of by-polls to the Mandi parliamentary constituency but he became ill after which he was admitted to AIIMS for further medical treatment.

+State Congress party organized a condolence meet at party office Rajiv Bhawan in Shimla in which HP Congress chief Kuldeep Singh Rathore, former MLA Adarsh Sood, state Congress secretary Hari Krishan Himral along with other party workers paid tributes to Bali.

+The Leader of Opposition Mukesh Agnihotri, former state Congress chief Viplove Thakur too condoled the death of the former minister.